highbyte/dotnet-6502/doc/APPS_BLAZOR_WASM.md

 Open solution `dotnet-6502.sln`.
 Set project `Highbyte.DotNet6502.App.WASM` as startup, and start with F5.

+> [!IMPORTANT]
+> Running a Debug build of the Blazor WASM app is very slow.
+To get acceptable performance a published release build with AOT is required.
+It can make local debugging tricky sometimes.

 ## From command line (Windows, Linux, Mac)
 ### Run Debug build